radix/sureberus/doc/src/directives.md

 **type** `dict` of `str` (setter names) to Python callables

 This allows you to register functions with a name that can be used in the `default_setter` directive of [field schemas](#schema-for-dicts).
-Each key in the directive should be a name, and the value should be a Python function that takes a single argument (the dictionary on which the default is being added) and returns a new value to be used when the key does not appear in the document.
+Each key in the directive should be a name, and the value should be a Python function that acts like a `default_setter` function.
+Then you can pass the name of the registered function to `default_setter` to invoke the registered function.

 ## modify_context